We're marching virtually together!

 The next decade is critical to putting us onto a safer track.

 Today’s targets are a long way off what is needed to keep globalheating below 1.5°C and prevent the worst impacts of climate change.
-At COP26 leaders must commit to delivering the 1.5°C goal and their fair share of action.
-Governments across the world are now making important decisions about how to reduce emissions.
+Following on from COP26 leaders must commit to delivering the 1.5°C goal and their fair share of action.
 We need to see real plans for fast, deep cuts in emissions and rapid increases in renewable energy, fairly resourced.

 Countries that historically contributed the most to the climate crisis must deliver on their promises and increase financial support to affected communities to adapt to climate change, and to address the losses and damages they are already experiencing.
 Money must go to ensure women and girls enjoy their equal rights.